Brewing Summer Course 2,5 ECTS

 - Programme level

-Presence at Campus 31 July to 4 August 2023.
+Presence on Campus July 31st to 4th August 2023.
 Reading materials for self-study is sent out to students 3 weeks earlier.
-This prereading constitutes one week full time study.
+This pre-reading constitutes one week full time study.

 The number of seats may be reduced in the late registration period